My practice explores harmony within tonal and color relationships.

 Today, my paintings often begin with photographic notes—spontaneous observations that later develop into complex, multi-figure compositions.
 In working on these, I frequently create tonal maps in charcoal and graphite to preserve my initial idea throughout the multi-layered improvisational process.

-My research focuses on the evolution of figurative art and its role today.
-A key area of my inquiry is how the wars of the twentieth century continue to influence today’s art world.
-I examine how these events marginalized observational practices, devalued technical skills and theoretical knowledge, and detached the field from intellectual discourse—leading to its overall decline.
+My research focuses on the evolution of figurative art and its relevance today.
+A key area of my inquiry is how modernism and fast culture influence today’s art world.

 I extend this exploration to scenographic projects, reconstructing the aesthetics of the 1970s as immersive experiences.
 In my cultural and hospitality ventures as an entrepreneur, I incorporate the same visual codes—through spatial design, color schemes, and material choices.

 Whether working in painting, photography, video, or scenography, I continually ask myself the same fundamental questions: How do we perceive reality, and what defines the moment of recognition?
 How does nostalgia shape our perception?
 How much context is needed to evoke an emotional response?
-Where is the boundary between narrative and artistic harmony?
 These inquiries lead me to explore the timeless elements of the painterly language, from the Fayum portraits to the present day.

 Education and professional training